SoCal Forecast

 Wind Outlook:

-Monday the 29th should see AM light and variables with early afternoon onshores to 15 mph, then up to 20 mph late afternoon.
+Wednesday the 4th should see AM light and variables and afternoon onshores to 10 mph.

-Tuesday the 30th should once again see AM light and variables with early afternoon onshores to 15 mph, and up to 20 mph late afternoon.
+Thursday the 5th should see AM light and variables and afternoon onshores to 10 mph.

-Wednesday the 1st should see light AM offshores 3-8 mph and afternoon onshores to 10 mph.
+Friday the 6th should see light AM offshores 5-10 mph and afternoon onshores 5-10 mph.

 —Nathan